Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

   - For example, the first paper citing DDN, [DDCM](https://arxiv.org/abs/2502.01189), applied DDN's idea of constructing a 1D discrete latent to diffusion models.

 - **Applying DDN to language modeling tasks:**
-  - I made an initial attempt to combine [DDN with GPT](https://github.com/Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/issues/1), aiming to remove tokenizers and let LLMs directly model binary strings.
+  - We made an initial attempt to combine [DDN with GPT](https://github.com/Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/issues/1), aiming to remove tokenizers and let LLMs directly model binary strings.
 In each forward pass, the model adaptively adjusts the byte length of generated content based on generation difficulty (naturally supporting speculative sampling).

 ## Final Thoughts

-Interestingly, when I introduce DDN to researchers from different fields, many find similarities between DDN and concepts in their own domains.
+Interestingly, when we introduce DDN to researchers from different fields, many find similarities between DDN and concepts in their own domains.
 Some see similarities with VQ-VAE, others with diffusion models, reinforcement learning, or even Mixture-of-Experts (MoE) systems in LLM.
 It is uncommon for a single algorithm to resonate with researchers from so many different fields.
 As a novel generative model, DDN has much more to offer; interested readers are encouraged to read the original paper or leave comments for further discussion.

 **arXiv:** https://arxiv.org/abs/2401.00036
 **Project Page:** https://discrete-distribution-networks.github.io/